afterpay/sdk-android/README.md

 The following sample demonstrates how the SDK can be configured using the data supplied by the Afterpay API.
 It is up to you to decide how to best supply the locale which will determine the terms and conditions provided and currency formatting of the SDK.

+Environment is required only for checkout v2; it's recommended to use `AfterpayEnvironment.PRODUCTION` for release builds and `AfterpayEnvironment.SANDBOX` for all others.

 ```kotlin
 val configuration = api.getConfiguration()